DavidisTH/LCC/README.md

 This project uses the Web Speech API for speech recognition.

 ## Future Improvements
-- To add an option to automatically recognize spoken language (Unofficial Google Speech engine ???).
+- To add an option to automatically recognize spoken language when 'D' key is pressed (Unofficial Google Speech engine ???).
 This would be super perfect.

 Made with love ❤️ for those who need it.